putrequest/PUTcyberCONF-CTF_QA/README.md

       2. `-w` - windowed, noconsole file
       3. `-n` - custom name of the app

 Program reads the data for tasks from configuration file called `config.json`.
-Its location depends on the system the program runs on:
-- Windows: `C:\CTF_config\config.json`
-- Linux: `/usr/CTF_config/config.json`
+The file itself should be stored within programs root directory.

 ## Layout editing